 Learn more about the Consecutive Teacher Education below or watch a recently recorded information session.

-- A unique Triple-C model scaffolding learning and development.
+- A unique Triple-C model (Cohort, Community and Coursework) integrates theory and practice to scaffold learning and development.

-- School-based learning beginning as early as the September of first term.
+- School-based learning beginning as early as the first term.

 - Professional development activities and specially planned conferences to personalize learning and develop a unique experience portfolio.